Colorado: Special districts

 Colorado has more than 4,000 special districts, most with property tax authority.
-These districts may provide schools, law enforcement, fire protection, water, sewage, drainage, irrigation, transportation, recreation, infrastructure, cultural facilities, business support, redevelopment, or other services.
+These districts may provide health services, ambulance, schools, law enforcement, fire protection, water, sewage, drainage, irrigation, transportation, recreation, infrastructure, cultural facilities, business support, redevelopment, or other services.

 A Regional Transportation District A Line train at Denver Union Station.

 Some of these districts have the authority to levy sales tax as well as property tax and use fees.
-This has led to a hodgepodge of sales tax and property tax rates in Colorado.
-There are some street intersections in Colorado with a different sales tax rate on each corner, sometimes substantially different.

 Some of the more notable Colorado districts are: